fyelix/binplus/README.md

 The following projects have inspired Bin+.

- * [BinDB] - a Project captured all information BIN
+ * [binlist] - a Project captured all information BIN

  * [Docco] - Jeremy's Docco introduced me to the world of literate programming, and side-by-side documentation in general.